 Security Alert: Watch Out for CGEB Scams

-Because the transition to the Canada Groceries and Essentials Benefit is a major news item, text and email fraudsters are highly active.
+Because the transition to the Canada Groceries and Essentials Benefit is a massive news item, text and email scammers are incredibly active right now.

-Our review team strongly emphasizes this rule: The CRA will never send you a text message or email with a link asking you to click and “apply” or “claim” your grocery rebate.
+Crucial Rule: The CRA will never send you a text message or an email with a link asking you to click to “apply,” “register,” or “claim” your grocery rebate.

-Common scams include fake Interac e-Transfer notifications or phishing sites asking for your Social Insurance Number (SIN) and banking details.
-If you want to verify whether a payment was issued to you, close the text, open your browser, and log directly into your official CRA My Account portal.
+Common phishing scams include fake Interac e-Transfer notifications or mock government portals designed to steal your Social Insurance Number (SIN) and bank login details.
+If you want to check if a payment was actually issued to you, close the message, open a clean browser tab, and log directly into your official, secure CRA My Account portal.

 Want to see how this compares to other benefits?